 - Pain in your abdomen (belly)

-- Nausea and vomiting that isn’t getting better
+- Nausea and vomiting (throwing up) that isn’t getting better

 - Mouth sores